Jeongmin0658/Tutorial_Kimgroup_kentech/Molecular Dynamics simulation/2023_fall_fundamentals_of_molecular_simulation/README.md

-# EF-Chem, Fundamentals of Molecular Simulation, 2023 Fall.
+# Kentech EF-Chem, Fundamentals of Molecular Simulation, 2023 Fall.
 This page is for Fundamental of Molecular Simulation, 2023 Fall.